startersclan/docker-steamcmd/README.md

 # Introduction

-Image with dependencies for building and running Source / Goldsource game images.
+Image with steamcmd and dependencies for building Source / Goldsource dedicated server images.